sumdher/VSCode-on-Android/README.md

 **Android** > **Termux** > (proot) **Ubuntu** > **VSCode**/**VSCodium**

+## Other Methods

-While there are other methods like:
+While there are alternatives like:

 1. Cloud-based, frontend-only: [github.dev](https://github.dev/github/dev), [vscode.dev](https://vscode.dev/), [GitHub Codespaces](https://github.com/codespaces),
 2. Full backend, local execution: [code-server](https://github.com/coder/code-server) (on a proot distro), which opens in the browser,
 3. An app on the Play Store [VScode for Android](https://play.google.com/store/apps/details?id=dev.environment.VScode_PaidR1&hl=en), which basically is a webapp, putting it in the same category as 2.